CGWebDev2003/toast-cg/README.md

   icon: "YOUR ICON",
   text: "Test Toast",
   style: "primary",
-  position: "top-right"
+  position: "top-right",
+  time: 5000,
 });`

-This example creates a new `Toast` instance with a specified icon, message text, style, and position.
+This example creates a new `Toast` instance with a specified icon, message text, style, position, and visibility time.

 ### Toast Configuration